mahesh-ai-ml-ds/EDA/AMZN-Coupon-Acceptance/readme.md

 </div>

 ### Coupon Analysis Summary:
- - Coupons for Restuarants or Carry out & Take awary has higer accetance rate
+ - Coupons for Restuarants or "Carry out & Take away" has higer accetance rate
- - Coupons wich are expiring in a day have higher acceptance rate compared to coupons expiring in 2 hours
+ - Coupons which are expiring a day later have higher acceptance rate compared to coupons expiring in 2 hours

 ## Driver Analysis ##
 <div style="text-align:center">